obsidiandynamics/tinyrand/README.md

 }
 ```

-The `next_bool` delegate is handed a `Surrogate` struct, which is both a `Rand` implementation and the keeper of the invocation state.
+The `next_bool` delegate is handed a `Surrogate` struct, which is both a `Rand` implementation and keeper of the invocation state.
 The surrogate lets us derive `bool`s, as so:

 ```rust
 let mut rand = Mock::default().with_next_bool(|surrogate, _| {